Police search Lafarge in Paris as part of Syria investigation

-PARIS (Reuters) - LafargeHolcim (LHN.S) (LHN.PA) said on Tuesday that French police had searched its Paris offices as part of an ongoing inquiry into the construction company’s Syrian business.
+PARIS, Nov 14 (Reuters) - LafargeHolcim said on Tuesday that French police had searched its Paris offices, as part of an ongoing inquiry into the construction company’s Syrian business.

 “LafargeHolcim confirms that the French police visited our premises in Paris.
 LafargeHolcim is fully cooperating with the authorities, but cannot comment further as this is an ongoing investigation,” said a company spokeswoman.

-Separately, Belgian holding company GBL (GBLB.BR), which owns a 9.4 percent stake in LafargeHolcim, said its offices were also searched in connection with the Syria probe.

-GBL said it would fully cooperate with the investigation.
-LafargeHolcim said its Brussels offices were not raided.

-Earlier this year, France launched a judicial inquiry into the Syrian activities of the global cement maker, with the probe investigating the possible “financing of terrorist enterprise”.
+Earlier this year, France launched a judicial inquiry into the Syrian activities of LafargeHolcim, with the probe investigating the possible “financing of terrorist enterprise”.

 In April, LafargeHolcim CEO Eric Olsen quit after the company admitted it had paid armed groups to keep a factory operating in war-ravaged Syria.